paulvercoustre/Massive-Data-Processing/README.md

 An inverted index provides for each distinct word in a document corpus, the filenames that contain this word, along with some other information (e.g., count/position within each document).

-### (a)(30) Run a MapReduce program to identify stop words (words with frequency > 4000) for the given document corpus.
+#### (a)(30) Run a MapReduce program to identify stop words (words with frequency > 4000) for the given document corpus.
 Store them in a single csv file on HDFS (stopwords.csv).
 You can edit the several parts of the reducers’ output after the job finishes (with hdfs commands or with a text editor), in order to merge them as a single csv file.
 #### i.
 (10) Use 10 reducers and do not use a combiner.
 Report the execution time.

+We start by creating a new project, package and class similarly to what was done in assignment 0.
+Rather than coding the whole job from the ground up we used the WordCount class which we tweaked to our purposes:

 ```
 cd ~/workspace/InvertedIndex